Akasha Bloom

 Wheat, peaches, fowl, sprouts, fruit & veggie juices, young spring greens, dandelions, nettles, basil, fennel, marjoram, rosemary, dill, bay leaf are all Wood nourishing foods.
 Begin to eat more raw foods and start to cook food for shorter times.Sprouts and other "light" foods encourage quickness and outward movement of the Wood phase in general.

 Doing a Liver Cleanse ANY time during the Spring is always a great idea!
-Our livers are just waiting for the abundance ofdandelions blossoming during this time.

 SPRING HERBS